What can be done with optical technology for the realization of a sustainable global environment?

 Risk assessment and health protection

-Assessing the risk can be done by understanding the concentration of PFAS in the soil.
-In particular, it is important to predict the impact on crops and drinking water and take the necessary measures.
-This allows you to protect the health of residents.
+Assessing the risk can be carried out by understanding the concentration of PFAS in the soil.
+It is particularly important to predict the impact on crops and drinking water to take the necessary measures.
+This supports in the protection of the health of residents.

 Mass spectrometry of Hamamatsu Photonics